19PHOBOSS98/VS2-SKY-LEVIATHANS/README.md

 4. Unpause Head-Drone (TRACER)

    On your controller pocket computer run `swarm_controller.lua`.
 The swarm controller UI should appear.
-You can configure each of the drone by clicking on one of their IDs on the list on the left side of the screen.
+You can configure each of the drones by clicking on one of their IDs on the list on the left side of the screen.
 The list is arranged from top to bottom starting with the head-drone (Drone ID:16).

    All drones are paused by default.
 We need to set them to `RUN` to get them to move.